 Melinda and Melinda (March 15/05)

 Unlike the majority of Woody Allen's recent efforts, the failure of Melinda and Melinda can't be attributed to an outwardly obvious source.
 The film is well made and well acted, and Allen seems content to just let his characters talk - something he's been reluctant to do as of late.
 Yet the movie never quite becomes anything more than a mildly engaging comedy/drama, primarily because none of this is terribly interesting (which is the bottom line, really).
-The story opens with four friends (including one played by the endlessly entertaining Wallace Shawn) debating the merits of comedy versus drama, a conversation that kicks off dual storylines involving one shared character - Melinda (Radha Mitchell).
-In one, she's a tragic figure who's endured a heaping bowl of personal misfortune; in the other, she's undergone some of the same events, but the story plays out in a much more light-hearted way.
-While Melinda and Melinda is nowhere near the worst that Allen has to offer - that'd probably be Curse of the Jade Scorpion - it's still a far cry from the sort of flicks the filmmaker used to crank out on a regular basis.
+The movie, which follows a dual storyline involving one shared character (Radha Mitchell's Melinda), is nowhere near the worst that Allen has to offer - that'd probably be Curse of the Jade Scorpion - it's still a far cry from the sort of flicks the filmmaker used to crank out on a regular basis.
 Allen's last movie, Anything Else, seemed to indicate that he was eschewing the plot-heavy vibe that's dominated his work as of late, but Melinda and Melinda veers off too heavily in the other direction.
-Completely devoid of anything resembling a storyline, Melinda and Melinda runs out of steam almost immediately - a situation exacerbated by the lack of compelling characters.
-This is despite a surfeit of extremely capable actors in the film's various roles, starting with Mitchell (an Allen neophyte).
-Best known for her work in movies like Phone Booth and Man on Fire, Mitchell does a nice job of differentiating between the two Melindas - turning each of them into unique, distinct characters.
-Mitchell is so good, in fact, that it's fairly disappointing that Allen doesn't allow either of her characters to become more than a typically verbose Allen heroine (she's just not given anything to do).
+Completely devoid of anything resembling a concrete, cohesive storyline, Melinda and Melinda runs out of steam almost immediately - a situation exacerbated by the lack of compelling characters.
+This is despite a surfeit of extremely capable actors in the film's various roles, with star Mitchell delivering an affable turn and effectively turning the two Melindas into unique, distinct characters.
+Mitchell is so good, in fact, that it's fairly disappointing that Allen doesn't allow either of her characters to become more than a typically verbose Allen heroine (ie she's just not given anything to do).
 The eclectic supporting cast keeps things interesting for a little while - Will Ferrell is in a Woody Allen movie, for crying out loud - but the novelty soon wears off, and we're left with nothing more than an unusually dull Allen flick.

 Click here for review.